John Y. Culyer: Flatbush Town Hall, 1874-75

 Flatbush Town Hall at 35 Snyder Avenue between Flatbush and Bedford Avenues in the Flatbush neighborhood of Brooklyn, New York City, was built in 1874-75 and was designed by Culyer in the High Victorian Gothic style in the Ruskinian mode.

 It dates from the time before the Town of Flatbush was integrated into the City of Brooklyn, in 1894.
 Afterwards the building served as a magistrate's court and the New York City Police Department's 67th Police Precinct station.

-In the late 1980s the building underwent a renovation and refurbishment, and it is now used as a community center.AIA Guide to NYC (5th ed.)
+In the late 1980s the building underwent a renovation and refurbishment, and it is now used as a community center.